Dot metacharacter and Quantifiers

 consume all the characters after Error

 ?
 Good question.
 The regular expression engine actually does consume all the characters.
-Then realizing that the regexp fails, it gives back one character from end of string and checks again if the overall regexp is satisfied.
+Then realizing that the match failed, it gives back one character from the end of string and checks again if the overall regexp is satisfied.
 This process is repeated until a match is found or failure is confirmed.
-In regular expression parlance, this is called backtracking.
+In regular expression parlance, this is known as backtracking.

 >> sentence = 'that is quite a fabricated tale'